muratk5n/thirdwave/en/2022/12/ru-africa.md

 Nigeria has joined the majority of the countries of the world to condemn the Russian annexation of Ukrainian territories.

 [13/10](https://www.africanews.com/2022/10/13/african-countries-divided-over-un-vote-against-russia//) -
-African countries divided over UN vote against Russia
+African countries divided over UN vote against Russia.

 [9/10](https://www.bbc.com/news/world-africa-63171771) -
-Why Russia is cheering on the Burkina Faso coup
+Why Russia is cheering on the Burkina Faso coup.

 [29/6](https://intellinews.com/russia-woos-africa-with-arms-grain-and-nuclear-power-252022/) -
-Russia woos Africa with arms, grain and nuclear power
+Russia woos Africa with arms, grain and nuclear power.

 [21/4](https://news.yahoo.com/ethiopians-hope-fight-russia-ukraine-161351963.html) -
-Ethiopians hope to fight for Russia in Ukraine
+Ethiopians hope to fight for Russia in Ukraine.